MariahCasciola/We-Love-Movies/README.md

     GET /movies/:movieId/reviews
     ```

-+ Lists the theaters and, the movies playing at each theatre.
++ Lists the theaters and the movies playing at each theatre.

     ```text
     GET /theaters
     ```

-+ Deletes a review based on it's id and resonds with a `204 No Content`.
++ Deletes a review based on its ID and responses with a `204 No Content`.

     ```text
     DELETE /reviews/:reviewId